kylemonper/CamelsQuery/README.md

 # CamelsQuery

-Processing of NCAR Catchement Attributes and Meteorlogy for Large-sample Studies (CAMELS) data using R
+This package ease the processing of NCAR Catchement Attributes and Meteorlogy for Large-sample Studies (CAMELS) data using R using a set of USGS stream gages ([here](https://help.waterdata.usgs.gov/) for more).

 https://ral.ucar.edu/solutions/products/camels